 In addition, Oracle uses standard security protocols and mechanisms to exchange the transmission of sensitive data such as credit card details.
-When you enter sensitive information such as your credit card number on our site, we encrypt it using secure socket layer (SSL) technology.
+When you enter sensitive Personal Information such as your credit card number on our site, we encrypt it using secure socket layer (SSL) technology.

 Oracle has appointed a Chief Privacy Officer.
-If you believe your personal information has been used in a way that is not consistent with this policy or your specified preferences, or if you have further questions related to this policy, please contact the Chief Privacy Officer by filling out an inquiry form.
+If you believe your Personal Information has been used in a way that is not consistent with this policy or your specified preferences, or if you have further questions related to this policy, please contact the Chief Privacy Officer by filling out an inquiry form.
 Written inquiries may be addressed to Chief Privacy Officer, Oracle Corporation, 10 Van de Graaff Drive, Burlington, Massachusetts 01803, United States of America.

-Oracle's corporate headquarters are located at:
+Corporate Headquarters Oracle's corporate headquarters are located at:500 Oracle Parkway